 Overview of WebbPSF

-The current version of WebbPSF for Roman implements the imaging mode in all filters as well as the Prism and Grism modes (i.e. undispersed PSF) for the Wide-Field Instrument (WFI).
-It also includes a prototype coronographic mode for the CoronoGraph Instrument.
+The current version of WebbPSF for Roman implements the imaging mode in all filters as well as the Prism and Grism modes (i.e. undispersed PSF) for the Roman Wide Field Instrument (WFI).
+It also includes a prototype coronographic mode for the Coronograph Instrument, although development of this mode is limited and not representative of the actual Coronograph configuration.
 The software also provides a suite of tools for quantifying PSF properties such as full width at half maximum (FWHM), encircled energy, Strehl ratio, etc.

 Note